This man lost his wife and son in the Iran plane crash. Here's how he wants them to be remembered | CBC News

 Moghaddam said he and Trudeau cried together during their hour-long visit.

-"Such a great honour, Shekiba and Rosstin are going to be proud of that."
+"Such a great honour, Shakiba and Rosstin are going to be proud of that."

 A day after speaking to Moghaddam, Trudeau addressed the public on Saturday following the Iranian government's announcement that it "unintentionally" shot down the jetliner.